muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Java.md

 A `SYS_Float_Fixed` is any of the following:

-* Any non-special value of any of the Java primitive types `float`, `double`.
+* Any finite number value of any of the Java primitive types `float`, `double`;
+both signed zeroes are treated as the same plain zero.

-* Any non-special object of any of the Java classes `java.lang.Float`, `java.lang.Double`.
+* Any finite number or signed zero object of any of the Java classes `java.lang.Float`, `java.lang.Double`;
+both signed zeroes are treated as the same plain zero.

 Not permitted is any of the following, to keep things more correct and simpler:

-* Any special value of any of the Java primitive types `float`, `double`.
+* Any infinity or NaN value of any of the Java primitive types `float`, `double`.

-* Any special object of any of the Java classes `java.lang.Float`, `java.lang.Double`.
+* Any infinity or NaN object of any of the Java classes `java.lang.Float`, `java.lang.Double`.

-*TODO: Be more specific about what float/double/etc are allowed or not.*

 ## SYS_Decimal_Big